marius-team/marius/docs/examples/config/resume_training.rst

 The current model parameters are present in ``datasets/fb15k_237_rt/model_0``

-1. Resume training and overwrite exsiting model
+1. Resume training and overwrite existing model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Assuming the model is trained at least once, ``training.resume_training`` can be set to ``true`` to train the previsouly saved model further for n epochs (default 10).
+Assuming the model is trained at least once, ``training.resume_training`` can be set to ``true`` to train the previously saved model further for n epochs (default 10).

 .. code-block:: yaml